How the Pennsylvania Driver Education Course Works

 3. Get Your Certificate of Completion

-Once you have successfully completed the course and passed your final exam, we will email you your Certificate of Completion.
+After you complete the course and pass the final exam, we will immediately email you your Certificate of Completion.
+You can also print a copy of your certificate from your account.

 How To Get Your Unrestricted Driver License If You Are Under Age 18